-Although copies of old emails and other messages will often be available via your service provider, these should also be included in your backup, as this cannot be guaranteed and they may in any case also be vulnerable to malware; though they could easily have been the source of any malware in the first place, so take extra care here!!
-Carefully check this and don't ignore it - but still back it all up anyway, separately if possible!
-Your data should be regularly backed up (i.e., copied) to an external hard drive, flash drive, SD card, or other portable media, and/or to safe storage on the internet, often called 'cloud storage', so that everything is always reasonably up to date and relevant, though old copies can still be useful (ideally, keep recent and one or more older copies, clearly dated and labled).
+Some of these, including copies of old emails and other messages will often be available via your service provider, but these should also be included in your backup, as this cannot be guaranteed and they may in any case also be vulnerable to malware; though they could easily have been the source of any malware in the first place, so take extra care here!
+Carefully check this and don't ignore it - but still back it all up anyway, separately if possible.
+Your data should be regularly backed up (i.e., copied) to an external hard drive, flash drive, SD card, or other portable media, and/or to safe storage on the internet, often called 'cloud storage', so that everything is always reasonably up to date and relevant, though old copies can still be useful.
+Ideally, keep one or more of each; recent and older copies, clearly dated and labled.

-Ideally, you should backup all of your data to local (within your home) and external (off site, internet, or 'cloud') storage, just in case one of these fails or is otherwise compromised (by malware etc.), or there is some other form of loss (theft, fire, etc.) in which you would likely lose the local backup as well as the original data and/or device.
-How often you do this and how you do it is up to you and should be dictated by how often your data is changed or added to, how important it is and how you prefer to do it.
+Ideally, you should backup all of your data to local (within your home) and external (off site, internet, or 'cloud') storage, just in case one of these fails or is otherwise compromised (by malware etc.), or there is some other form of loss (theft, fire, etc.) in which you would quite likely lose both the local backup as well as the original data and/or device.
+How often you do this and how you do it is up to you and should be dictated by how often your data is changed or added to, how important or valuable it is, and how you prefer to do it.

 The problem with always accessible storage of any sort, is, that should that device (NAS/Hard Drive/USB Drive, or online) get corrupted, fail, or get compromised in another way (virus, spyware, ransomware, or other malware), you could easily permanently lose all of the data on this type of storage.
 Such devices are specifically designed for convenience and, while they can provide a certain level of redundancy (another word for backup), they are also especially difficult to restore information from should they fail in some way that the mirrored (identical copy of the other disk) disk does not keep working and copy back to a replacement disk!

-Proper backup is data storage that is NOT connected to you computer or other device most of the time, certainly not at start-up ,or while you are working.
+Proper backup is data storage that is NOT connected to you computer or other device most of the time, certainly not at start-up, or while you are working, or online.
 That way, if there is some form of corruption of your hard drive, or local storage media due to a failure, malware or other reason, your backed up data will be safe from this corruption.
-You will then need to ensure that your device is fully repaired, restored and cleaned of any malware before
+You will then need to ensure that your device is fully repaired, restored and cleaned of any malware

 your previously safe backed-up data, as soon as you connect your backup device to your PC/Laptop/Tablet/Phone or other device!